nanduvasiraju/my-workspace/ZipRangeProcesssor/README.md

 ## INSTRUCTIONS
 1. Download and install Java (JDK 1.8) on the test machine.
 2. Download the project (and unzip) and import it as an existing project into eclipse.
+3. Add the jar files under lib directory to class path.
+4. Add src/main/java, src/main/resources, src/test/java to Source under Java Build Path.
-3. Modify ZipRangeUtil.java with needed values(It comes with default values).
+5. Modify ZipRangeUtil.java with needed values(It comes with default values).
-4. Run the ZipOptimizerClient.java
+6. Run the ZipOptimizerClient.java

 # TESTS
 1. There are a couple of tests in the test folder.